United States v. Moore (1973): Opinion of the court and main concurrences

+Leventhal, in his concurring opinion, wrote that courts might have a difficult time determining whether a given defendant is really an addict and not faking addiction to get out of drug charges.
+This was a key distinction he drew between the proposed addiction defense and the already-existing duress and insanity defenses; for one of these defenses to be successful, Leventhal held, it should be "gross and verifiable" and linked to the conduct, to distinguish "those who can't" from "those who won't".
+Leventhal argued that duress is possible to prove or disprove because that loss of control comes from an identifiable third party, and that insanity is possible to prove or disprove because it can be documented based on a set of diagnostic criteria beyond just the narrow conduct that brought the defendant to court.
+For addiction, Leventhal said, the only evidence of the disease is often the drug use itself, which creates a problem of circular reasoning.
+As such, he felt a judge or jury would not be able to reliably determine whether someone is responsible for their own drug use.

-On the issue of precedent, Wilkey and Leventhal both considered Robinson and Powell to not apply to the case, taking the narrow view that they prohibited only status crimes.
-Wilkey acknowledged the confusion coming from the Court's lack of a majority in Powell, but felt the Supreme Court should be the one to clarify their intent.
-Leventhal disagreed that White's opinion in Powell endorsed the broad view of Robinson, arguing that even though he did suggest that Robinson would protect an addict from being charged with possession, his overall approach was still closer the narrow view.
+On the issue of precedent, Wilkey and Leventhal both considered Robinson and Powell not to apply to Moore's case, taking the narrow view that they prohibited only status crimes.
+Wilkey acknowledged the confusion coming from the court's lack of a majority in Powell, but felt the Supreme Court should be the one to clarify their intent.
+He also distinguished Powell factually, reasoning that Powell was punished for conduct in public resulting from ingesting a legal substance, whereas for Moore, the ingestion itself was illegal.
+Leventhal disagreed that White's opinion in Powell endorsed the broad view of Robinson, arguing that even though he did suggest that Robinson would protect an addict from being charged with possession, his overall approach was still closer to the narrow view.
 The D.C.
-Circuit's previous decision in Watson was held to not be binding on the Court, and the majority felt that Congress's trend of giving judges discretion to sentence convicts to rehabilitation indicated a Congressional intent to be sensitive towards addiction without completely removing criminal responsibility.
+Circuit's previous decision in Watson was held to not be binding on the court, and the majority felt that Congress's trend of giving judges discretion to sentence convicts to rehabilitation indicated a congressional intent to be sensitive towards addiction without completely removing criminal responsibility.

+MacKinnon and Robb filed separate concurring opinions voting to uphold the conviction and the sentences.
 Leventhal argued in his opinion to remand the sentence to the trial court so that the court could consider a lighter sentence under the Narcotics Addict Rehabilitation Act; Wilkey disagreed, but without a majority to uphold the sentence, the sentence was remanded to the trial court.
-The Supreme Court denied a petition to take the case on October 23, 1973.
+The Supreme Court denied a petition to take the case on October 23, 1973; Justice William O. Douglas dissented.